NotYourAverageAl/simple_webui/README.md

 ---

-> ⚠️ **Note**: This project is not officially affiliated with Ollama.
-It is a community-created interface designed to extend Ollama's usability via a web interface.
+> ⚠️ **Note**: This project is not officially affiliated with Flowise.
+It is a community-created interface designed to interact with Flowise agents via a web interface.

 ## ☕ Support My Work